 We are always seeking opportunities to be helpful and useful, whether immersive or partnership-based projects.

-Determining when to be involved in projects and situations, to what extent and for how long is contextual to the problem at hand.
-We believe solutions, if they are in fact solutions, should be context-driven versus a “one size fits all” approach.
+Determining when to be involved in projects and situations, to what extent and for how long is a case by case assessment.
+We believe solutions must be context-driven versus a “one size fits all” approach.

-We’re currently performing in-country water, sanitation, health, housing and agricultural project opportunity analysis in Zimbabwe and South Africa and anticipate signing partnership papers in both Zimbabwe and South Africa in late 2016 / early 2017 to be on-ground-working by end of 2Q2017.
+We’re currently performing in-country project opportunity analysis in Zimbabwe and anticipate signing partnership papers in December 2017 to be on-ground-working in 2Q2018.

 Our desire is to implement fully self-sustaining community solutions as illustrated in the associative graphic.
 Entering countries, building relationships, learning on-the-ground realities of people, problems and discovering solution possibilities takes time.
 However, project commitments are designed with the exit in mind.
 We design for and contribute to autonomy, not dependence.